1937 in the Spanish Civil War: April–June

 Violent incident at the Barcelona central telephone office.
 Without knowledge of the Catalan government, the Catalan councilor for public order, the Communist Rodriguez Salas, tries to take control over the city's central telephone office, which has been controlled since the beginning of the war by the CNT and UGT.
 Salas got this order directly from the Catalan minister for inner affairs, Ayguade, also a Communist.
 A company of Assault Guards storms the building around 3 p.m., arresting everybody they can.
 The armed guards on the machine gun post at the stairs on the second floor are not informed in advance, nor is anyone else in the building.
 When they see armed uniformed men coming up the stairs and hear the yells and shouting from the first floor they shout "stop there and don't come up" at which point a gunfight breaks out.
 The anarchist guards resist their attackers and keep control of the upper floors of the building.
 This skirmish leads to fighting throughout the city.
 Several hundred barricades are built; Communist-controlled police units occupy high buildings and church towers, shooting at everything that moves.
 The Communists attack not only the CNT, they also arrest the Workers' Party of Marxist Unification (POUM) members.
 The actions are obviously well planned.
 Some police units and the Republican army stay neutral in the fighting, although army officers, if members of CNT/Iberian Anarchist Federation (FAI) or POUM, are also arrested if caught at Communist-controlled check points.
 The police director of Barcelona — a member of the CNT — together with the leader of the Control Patrols comes to the telephone central in an attempt to get the occupying police forces to leave the central peacefully.
-They have no success, instead Catalan prime minister Lluis Companys declares that he, like everyone else, was not informed in advance by his minister for internal affairs, but that he agrees all in all with the police action.
+They have no success, instead Catalan prime minister Lluís Companys declares that he, like everyone else, was not informed in advance by his minister for internal affairs, but that he agrees all in all with the police action.
 The radio stations of the CNT and FAI call hourly upon their members to maintain public order and keep calm.